Ransomed and beaten: Migrants face abuse in Libyan detention

 Ten others in the cell were forced to do the same.
 Three were taken out by the guards in the next few days.
 He doesn’t know what became of them, he said.

 The money sent by captives’ relatives was usually transferred via Western Union or an informal system of personal accounts to a trafficker in coordination with the guards.
-In some cases, like Touré’s, families sent money to the detained migrant and guards took them to withdraw it.
+In some cases, like Touré’s, families sent money to the detained migrants and guards took them to withdraw it.

 Touré was taken from his cell three days after the phone call.
 He thought he would walk free.
 Instead, the guards sold him to a trafficker in Zawiya.
 He spent the next four years enslaved, working in the trafficker’s warehouse.